SumitJadiya/URL_shortner_react_FE/README.md

-# Getting Started with URL Shortner App
+# Getting Started with URL Shortner App UI

 <br />
 <p>This app encodes the long URL(provided in input box) to 7 character string.</p>